fabianaiolfi/pytorch-rnn-lm/kaomoji/readme.md

 To create your own kaomoji generator, please follow these steps:

 ## 1. Create Data Set
-1. Scrape [japaneseemoticons.me](http://japaneseemoticons.me/all-japanese-emoticons/) using `scripts/scrape.py` (script_03.py)
+1. Scrape [japaneseemoticons.me](http://japaneseemoticons.me/all-japanese-emoticons/) using `scripts/scrape.py`
-2. Preprocess the scraped data using `scripts/tokenise.py` (tokenise_01.py) \
+2. Preprocess the scraped data using `scripts/tokenise.py` \
 This script simply adds a whitespace between each character, basically trying to trick the model into learning the data on a character level.
-3. Split the data into test, train and valid set in a 70/15/15 ratio:
+3. Split the data into train, test and valid set in a 70/15/15 ratio:
 ```
 head -n 7233 01_output_tokenised.txt > train.txt
 tail -n 3100 01_output_tokenised.txt | head -n 1550 > test.txt